-Room rates can be pretty reasonable at the Park Hyatt Tokyo with rates dipping close to $400. some complain that the property is a bit dated but the consensus is that it’s still a fabulous hotel.
+Room rates can be pretty reasonable at the Park Hyatt Tokyo with rates dipping close to $400, but that’s during the offseason.
+Some complain that the property is a bit dated but the consensus is that it’s still a fabulous hotel.
 While it’s on the lower side of where I like to use my points, I’d still consider this a good option, especially given its location.

 As you can see the value from using your points at Hyatt category 7 properties can vary dramatically.
-Some of it depends on the location and other times it depends on the seasonality.
+Some of it depends on the location and most of the times it depends on the season.
 I personally like to only use my points at properties that offer maximum value but you should do whatever is best for you.